 That said, practicing alone can feel daunting at times, and you may not always be sure if you are using your study time wisely or effectively.
 This is why we encourage students to enroll in an LSAT prep course.
 It gives you the ability to hone your study skills, while also preparing you for the rigors of a notoriously difficult exam.
 An online version can especially help, especially if you're busy or have a tough time commuting to a test prep location.

 Preparing With LSATMax

 At LSATMax, we understand the immense benefit of being able to extend your preparation time for as long as you need.
-That's why you can start studying from the moment you purchase your course and and choose from flexible packages that get you access for as long as you need.
+That's why you can start studying from the moment you purchase your course and choose from flexible packages that get you access for as long as you need.

-Don't forget that you should always keep timing in mind; not just during the test, but also during the preparation phase.
+Don't forget that you should always keep timing in mind, not just during the test, but also during the preparation phase.
 You need to think about how much time you have until the next LSAT test window, and how much time you will need to realistically and comfortably prepare for the exam.